Iyoha-Paul/stop-watch/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/) - This helped me so learn about SetInterval() function reason.
+- [W3schools](https://www.w3schools.com/) - This helped me so learn about SetInterval() function reason.
 I really liked this pattern and will use it going forward.

 ## Author